Arun-Kuchibhotla/HulC/additional_simulations/README.md

 2. On your PC, open your command prompt (e.g., Git Bash).

 3. Change your working directory to the path of the Hulc repo.
+For example:
 `
 cd C:/Users/yourusername/Hulc/
 `

-4. In the command prompt, create a conda environment (make sure you have already [installed Anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):
+4. In the command prompt, create a new conda environment (make sure you have already [installed Anaconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):
 `
 conda create -n Hulc
 `